-“We have the physical strength to do this just as much as men,” Kate Havel, operations specialist and event coordinator for the construction management program, said at the event.
+“We have the physical strength to do this just as much as men.”
+Kate Havel, operations specialist and event coordinator for the construction management program, said at the event.
 “There’s a need in the industry to diversify and to get more females involved.
 We have the program for them here at Northern and then we have the connections with the alumni that are looking to hire more females.
 It’s a win-win situation.”

-Since 2017, NMU has hosted 8 Women in Construction Events.
+Since 2017, NMU has hosted 13 Women in Construction Events.
 NMU Global will continue to host NMU Women in Construction Day events to offer information, insight, and support to women who want to launch a career in construction.

 Smaller Pay Gap Between Men and Women

-Women Respected on Job Sites
+Women in Construction are Respected on Job Sites

 There’s plenty of anecdotal evidence about the growing number of women in construction.
 The National Association of Women in Construction (NAWIC) provides one example.
 Started by 16 women in Fort Worth, Texas, in the 1950s, the organization now has thousands of members in 115 chapters across the country.

 Media is covering the trend, as well.
-WPTV in West Palm Beach recently spoke with Nekita Whyte, an assistant operations manager for a South Florida construction business, in an article with the headline: “Attitudes Changing Toward Women in Construction.”
+WPTV in West Palm Beach spoke with Nekita Whyte, an assistant operations manager for a South Florida construction business, in an article with the headline: “Attitudes Changing Toward Women in Construction.”

 While noting that there is only about one woman for every 30 men on a typical job site, Whyte added, “When I walk onto a job site, I don’t feel there is a surprise that I am there.
 I feel that there is a respect that I am there.
 I am not ostracized or left out of any conversations.
 My opinion is considered and I am supported.”